makersacademy/rps-challenge/README.md

 -----

 I made this challenge the TDD way, by writing the Capybara/Rspec Unit/Feature tests before my actual code.
+I'm using global variables only for the simplicity they offer(obviously a bad practise), as we haven't been introduced to DBs yet.

 **Helpful resources:**
 * http://www.sinatrarb.com/intro.html